 If you're having trouble

-If a Timer is not appearing on timesheet: Verify that you've selected an initiative, clicked the Timer's start button, and saved the Timer from the modal.
+If a timer is not appearing on your Timesheet: Verify that you've selected an initiative, clicked the timer's start button, and saved the timer from the Create Entry modal.

-If you can't edit Timer duration: Direct time editing is only available when the Timer is stopped, and to users who have access to this limited release feature.
-Use the "-1" and "+1" buttons for quick adjustments to running Timers.
+If you can't edit timer duration: Direct time editing is only available to users who have access to this limited-release feature.
+For users who do have access, make sure the timer has been paused, or use the "-1" and "+1" buttons for quick adjustments to running timers.

 What happens next

-Once you stop a Timer, the time will be recorded in your timesheet entry with the correct billing increment.
-You can then edit the description if needed, add the entry to your timesheet, and eventually release it to your billing system.
-Timer entries follow the same workflow as other timesheet entries in Laurel.
+Once you stop a timer, the time will be recorded in a corresponding time entry on your Timesheet with the correct billing increment.
+You can then edit the description and other attributes as needed and eventually release it to your billing system.
+Timer entries follow the same workflow as other Timesheet entries in Laurel.